28

 Prisha turned the handle and the door opened with a small creak.
 She stepped inside, eyes darting everywhere, heart thudding so hard she could feel her pulse beating in the side of her throat.

 To her right was the kitchen.
 She hurried over, turned on the tap and stuck her mouth under the rushing water.
 She coughed and spluttered as she gulped it down.
-By the time she was done her hair and the neckline of her shirt were wet.
+When she pulled away, her hair and the neckline of her shirt were wet.
 Water dripped from her hands onto the floor.

 Next, she went over to the fridge, found a packet of ham and ate the whole lot.
 Then she found a loaf of fresh bread sitting covered on the counter and began eating that too.